jcristancho2/jcristancho2/READMI.md

-Learning and exploring new technologies on a regular basis Developing solutions to real-world problems through technology Continuously growing: I’m dedicated to enhancing my skills and embracing opportunities to enrich my expertise
+I’m dedicated to improving my skills and taking advantage of opportunities to enrich my experience, to see how an idea in my head becomes a reality just by writing lines of code.

 ## <b> Let's Connect..!</b>